nesl/DistributedCE/README.md

 11. In each respective open xterm, run the respective *h?.sh* script, starting with *h1.sh*.
 For *h1.sh* and *h2.sh* wait until the output says *Setting up Server...* to continue executing the other *h?.sh* scripts.
 12. You can also try running the *h?.sh* script without mininet in different terminal tabs but keep in mind you need to change the addresses.

+Note: There are two *requirements.txt* files for two different virtual environments, one in the main directory for *venv* and the other in *detection* directory for *yolo*.

 ## Changes to Scenic